 We’ve discussed in a previous article how lifestyle inflation can rob us of our future, without our awareness.
 But here is some “food for thought” — it is far easier to resist the need to unnecessarily upgrade one’s lifestyle if you have strong and meaningful social ties.
 Let me explain.

 We all have a void inside of us.
 And from an evolutionary standpoint (as social creatures), it is meant to be filled with social bonds and a sense of belonging.
 Hence, our self-worth is inextricably tied to how securely attached we feel.
 Without this attachment, it is easier for other things to fill that void and take the place of strong social bonds.

 Eating together as a family creates the opportunity to socially connect regularly.
 For my husband and me, it’s like going on a date every day.
 Leaving our work and phones behind (yes, our dining table is a phone-free zone), the conversations flow and that feeling of secure attachment is reinforced.

 2. Connection to your humanity.

 Cooking is probably the only thing we can do as a species that has anything to do with survival.
 Just think about it.
 Most of us don’t make the clothes we wear or the gadgets we use; we don’t build our homes; and we don’t plant, grow, or harvest any of our own food.
-But cooking — the act of extracting and delivering nutrients to the body — is essential to our survival.
+But cooking — the act of extracting and delivering nutrients to the body thereby building and repairing it — is essential to our survival.

 I cook every day because it reminds me that we’re flesh and bones, no different than other creatures.
 I cook every day because I see it as doing my (incredibly small) part to contribute to my family’s survival, livelihood, and wellbeing.
 Cooking keeps me grounded in my humanity.